sainoba/vscode-px-to-rem/README.md

 ## Release Notes

 ### 1.2.0
-* Fixed bug.
-The program was not finding all the px and rems in the selections
+* Fixed bug, The program was not finding all the px and rems in the selections
 *
 ### 1.2.0
 * Introduced an option to set the maximum number of decimals digits a rem and px can have